All Episodes

 Yes.

-So almost certainly the case with Fraser Nelson is he knows one or two um like good immigrants, people who come here and started a business or something like that, and he has lunch with and dinner parties, and he thinks you can just scale that up to a million a year.
+So almost certainly the case with Fraser Nelson is he knows one or two good immigrants, people who come here and started a business or something like that, and he has lunch with and dinner parties.

-Whereas like, no, all the all the people who were gonna come here and start businesses and actually add value and stuff.
+Whereas, no, all the people who were going to come here and start businesses and actually add value and stuff, we've drained that pool a long time ago.

-Now we're just getting people who are just sitting under a tree in Eritrea or being sports teachers in bloody Ethiopia who who come over here and add no value.
+Now we're just getting people who are just sitting under a tree in Eritrea or being sports teachers in bloody Ethiopia who come over here and add no value.

-But he thinks there's just a limitless supply of of people that he goes to his bloody liberal dinner parties with.
+But he thinks there's just a limitless supply of people that he goes to his bloody liberal dinner parties with.

 See, I would be inclined to agree with him.